PGY1 and PGY2 Residency Programs

 The first resident, Max D. Ray, began the program in 1964 at Methodist Central (now Methodist University Hospital).
 Over the years, the program has grown from one resident per year to fifteen across multiple sites.

-Each year, we select PGY-1 residents and PGY-2 specialty residents in the areas of Health-System Pharmacy Administration, Oncology, Solid Organ Transplantation, Internal Medicine, Emergency Medicine and Critical Care.
+Each year, we select PGY-1 residents and PGY-2 specialty residents in the areas of Health-System Pharmacy Administration, Solid Organ Transplantation, Internal Medicine, Emergency Medicine and Critical Care.
 All PGY2 residencies are located primarily at University Hospital.
 PGY1 residency sites are available at both University and Germantown hospitals.